LEARNAcademy/syllabus/tools_and_resources/terminal.md

 ## Working in Terminal

-* Open a terminal.
+* Open a terminal
 * Change the look
-* Show what directory you are in.
+* Show what directory you are in
-* List out all directories available.
+* List out all directories available
-* Get to the desktop directory.
+* Get to the desktop directory
-* Create a new directory and get into the newly created directory.
+* Create a new directory and get into the newly created directory
-* Open the directory in a window.
+* Open the directory in a window
-* Open the directory in Atom.
+* Open the directory in Atom
-* Go back to the desktop directory.
+* Go back to the desktop directory
-* Drag and Drop for a directories path.
+* Drag and Drop for a directories path
 * Show passed commands used
 * Clear the Terminal
 * Arrow up